Bignonia callistegioides

 Bignonia callistegioides, also known as violet trumpet vine and lavender trumpet vine, is a vine native to southern Brazil and Argentina.

 Description

-It is a moderately fast growing, woody, evergreen perennial vine that reaches a height of 6 to 15 metres (20 to 50 feet), where it features bifoliate, hairless green leaves with tendrils.
+It is a woody, evergreen perennial vine that reaches a height of 6 to 15 metres (20 to 50 feet), where it features bifoliate, hairless green leaves with tendrils.

+Flowers

 It's tubular flowers are lavender to lilac blue which are borne from spring to summer.
 They feature a white to yellow throat with conspicuous floral violet veins.
 The fruit is a brown capsule that produces winged seeds.

 Cultivation

-It is a heat-loving, frost tolerant plant that is grown as a ornamental plant on trellises, arbors, pergolas, wall covers or as a sprawling groundcover.
-It can be growing from stem cuttings or tip layering.
+It is a heat-loving, frost tolerant plant that is grown as an ornamental plant on trellises, arbors, pergolas, wall covers or as a sprawling groundcover.
+It can be grown from stem cuttings or tip layering.